What is Retaliation?

 How Do You Know if Your Employer is Retaliating Against You?

 Sometimes, it's hard to tell whether your employer is retaliating against you.
+This is where an experienced workplace retaliation attorney would come in handy to help you avoid pitfalls.
 For example, if you complain about your supervisor's harassing conduct, his attitude and demeanor may change.
 But if the change means he acts more professionally towards you, that isn't retaliation even if he isn't as friendly as he once was.
 Only changes that have an adverse effect on your employment are retaliatory.

 What should you do if you've suffered from retaliation?